pytries/marisa-trie/README.rst

 marisa-trie
 ===========

-Static memory-efficient Trie structures for Python (2.x and 3.x).
+Static memory-efficient Trie-like structures for Python (2.x and 3.x).

 String data in a MARISA-trie may take up to 50x-100x less memory than in a standard Python dict; the raw lookup speed is comparable; trie also